BUCT-IUSRC/Survey__EmbodiedAI/README.md

 - [76]**Class-incremental learning via deep model consolidation**.
 In: Proceeding of the IEEE/CVF Winter Conference on Applications of Computer Vision, 2020: 1131-1140.Zhang J, Zhang J, Ghosh S, et al.
 - [77]**PODNet: Pooled outputs distillation for small-tasks incremental learning**.
 In: Proceeding of the European Conference on Computer Vision, 2020: 86-102.Douillard A, Cord M, Ollion C, et al.
 - [78]**类别增量学习研究进展和性能评价**. 自动化学报, 2023, 49(3): 635-660.朱飞, 张煦尧, 刘成林.
-- [79]**Topology-preserving classincremental learning. **In: Proceeding of the European Conference on Computer Vision, 2020: 254-270.Tao X, Chang X, Hong X, et al.
+- [79]**Topology-preserving classincremental learning**.
+In: Proceeding of the European Conference on Computer Vision, 2020: 254-270.Tao X, Chang X, Hong X, et al.
 - [80]**Small-task incremental learning**.
 ArXiv abs/2004.13513 (2020): n. pag.Douillard A, Cord M, Ollion C, et al.
 - [81]**Icarl: Incremetal classifier and representation learning**.
 In: Proceeding of the IEEE Conference on Computer Vision and Pattern Recognition, 2017: 2001-2010.Rebuffi S A, Kolesnikov A, Sperl G, et al.
 - [82]**Generative adversarial networks**.
 Communications of the ACM, 2020, 63(11): 139-144.Goodfellow I, Pouget-Abadie J, Mirza M, et al.